-So to second hand shopping, there are many levels, as with almost everything in life though.
+So to second hand shopping, there are many levels and nuances, as with almost everything in life though.
 So I’m trying to cover multiple angles and create a nuanced answer.

 Very very short history of consumption

 First I want to dive into second hand fashion and sustainability for a while.
-Often we are being told, that second hand is always the best option and it’s the most sustainable one.
+We hear very often, that second hand is always the best option and it’s the most sustainable one.
 But is it really?

 To create a full understanding of this topic, let’s go back to the rise of (over)consumption.

-Most of us have enough clothes to wear forever, but we still feel the need to spice up our wardrobe with new (to us) items.
-We do not buy out of need anymore, but out of a desire, which have been created by marketing.
+Most of us have enough clothes to wear forever.
+Yet we still feel the need to spice up our wardrobe with new (to us) items.
+I’ve even once written an article about satisfaction/dissatisfaction.
+We do not buy out of need anymore.
+But out of a desire, which have been created by marketing.
 The history of propoganda, marketing and PR can be traced back to Edward Bernays.
 During the industrial revolution, more products were created than people would actually need for practical use.
 Companies needed consumers to buy new products more frequently and before a product was really so used or worn out that it needed replacement.
 This was the very beginning of the consumeristic society we live in now.
 If you want an easy and interesting explanation to this subject, I highly recommend watching this video by Tiffanyferg on YouTube.

 Anyways, since then we have been buying more and more, until the point where we have so much that we can’t use or wear all the things we have.
 And because fast fashion has taken over the majority of the industry, clothes are so cheap that we don’t feel bad getting rid of them.
-Millions of tonnes of kilos are brought to second hand stores all over the world.
+Millions of tonnes of kilos find their ways to second hand stores all over the world.

-So history is most of the time a follow-up of events that can be seen as action-reaction.
+So history is most of the time a follow-up of events: action and reaction.
 Also in this case, overconsumption is now tackled by a movement that is trying to consume more sustainably.

 Second hand fashion and sustainability